Company Registration Online in India | Filing Done in 7-10 Days

 • People who haven’t cleared bankruptcy

-• Persons conducted any fraud or code of misconduct in the last 5 years
+• Has any person conducted any fraud or misconduct in the last 5 years

 • Disqualified by a court or any government regulatory body.